ramenkage/tophat/README.md

 ## Installation
 Huge caveat: I have not attempted to reinstall from scratch recently.
 The steps below should theoretically work, but this code is provided as-is, and I don't have time to help debug.
-It is currently working correctly on ☃'s server, so rest assured it is possible to install. 👍
+It is currently working correctly on &#x2603;&#xFE0E;'s server, so rest assured it is possible to install. 👍

 1. Clone this git repo.
 1. Run `composer install` in the root tophat directory.
 This will install